May 20—24; May 28—June 1, 2019 | 3 credits

 Director: Pamela Cressey retired as City Archaeologist with the City of Alexandria, in 2012, after directing the Alexandria Archaeology program for 36 years.
 The program has been acknowledged as a pioneer in community and urban archaeology.
 A long-time adjunct GWU faculty member in the Anthropology and American Studies departments, she earned her BA in History at UCLA and MA and PhD degrees in Anthropology from the University of Iowa.

 Instructional Staff: Eleanor Breen, City Archaeologist (PhD University of Tennessee, Knoxville).
 Garrett Fesler, Archaeologist (Ph.D.
 University of Virginia) and Benjamin Skolnik, Archaeologist (PhD candidate, University of Maryland) are field directors.
-Eleanor Breen, Acting City Archaeologist (PhD, University of Tennessee) supervises the laboratory training and teaches workshops in the class.
-Emma Richardson, Museum Education Specialist (MA/MS Morgan State University), discusses public outreach methods and supervises the interpretive tour.
+Tatiana Niculescu, Archaeologist (PhD candidate, University of Illinois) directs collections management, curation, and laboratory training.
+Emma Richardson, Museum Education Specialist (MA/MS Morgan State University) discusses public outreach methods and supervises the interpretive tour.